Chapter I General Provisions

 - If a financial enterprise applies for listing of shares, the underwriter shall clearly describe its provision of allowance and assess if the amount is adequate.

-- The underwriter shall evaluate the fairness of the regulations governing issue of employee subscription warrants and equity securities established by the applicant that is a foreign company as required according to the law of the jurisdiction where it was incorporated, and the impact on the shareholders' equity.
+- The underwriter shall evaluate the fairness of the regulations governing issue of employee subscription warrants and equity securities established by the issuing company that is a foreign company as required according to the law of the jurisdiction where it was incorporated, and the impact on the shareholders' equity.

 |7|| The underwriter may, depending on the nature of business activities engaged in by the issuing company, appoint experts with professional knowledge and profound experience in technology, business and finance to conduct comparison and analysis of the current operating situation and future development, and issue independent and impartial review opinions, to facilitate the underwriter's assessment.